NanoComp/meep/doc/docs/FAQ.md

 Meep runs on any Unix-like operating system, such as Linux and MacOS, from notebooks to desktops to high-performance computing (HPC) clusters.
 Precompiled packages are available for Ubuntu.
 Meep can also be installed on Windows using the free [Cygwin](https://en.wikipedia.org/wiki/Cygwin) Unix-compatibility environment.

 Installing Meep from source code requires some understanding of Unix, especially to install the various prerequisites.
-Step-by-step instructions are available for [Ubuntu 16.04](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05819.html) and [MacOS Sierra](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05811.html).
+Step-by-step instructions including shell scripts to automate the installation are available for [Ubuntu 16.04](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05819.html) and [macOS Sierra](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05811.html).

 Meep is also available preinstalled on Ubuntu on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) as a free [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01KHWH0AS).
 To access this AMI, follow these [instructions](http://www.simpetus.com/launchsims.html).